codeforamerica/lv-trucks-notifier/README.md

 Daily auto-notification of scheduled vendors for the City of Las Vegas mobile food vendor program.

-This script was made by request of the City of Las Vegas Parking Services manager.
-The food truck vendors signed up for time slots across a six-month time period for the pilot program, but tended to forget their time slots.
+This script was created by request of the City of Las Vegas Parking Services manager.
+Food truck vendors signed up for time slots across a six-month pilot program period, but tended to forget their time slots.
 (The rules of the program stipulate that anyone who misses three time slots without asking for a change may lose their participation in the program.)

-The parking services manager wanted to automatically notify the vendors of each day's schedule.
-Currently, this script will run each evening at 5pm PST and e-mail blast all the vendors in the program of the next day's schedule.
+As a result, the parking services manager wanted to automatically notify the vendors of each day's schedule, as opposed to manually sending daily reminders.
+We made this as a standalone script that will run each evening at 5pm PST and e-mail blast all the vendors in the program of the next day's schedule.

 ### How it works

-This is a standalone application, but has several dependencies:
+This is a standalone application, but has several very important dependencies:

 * __[Las Vegas Food Trucks back-end server.][lv-trucks-server]__  This application was created by Code for America Las Vegas fellows and contains the schedule and vendor information added by the city.
 The e-mail script relies on the same API exposed by this server that is used by the [public-facing trucks map][lv-trucks-map].
 (The lv-trucks-notifier script does not depend on the trucks map.)

 [lv-trucks-map]: https://github.com/codeforamerica/lv-trucks-map/
 [lv-trucks-server]: https://github.com/codeforamerica/food_trucks

-* __Heroku.__  The script is hosted on Heroku.
-Although there is a herokuapp.com subdomain, _the script currently does not expose anything over HTTP_, so visiting http://lv-trucks-notifier.herokuapp.com/ will not do anything.
-It only relies on several add-ons that Heroku makes easy to use:
+* __Heroku.__  The script is hosted on Heroku, a popular crowd platform as a service (PaaS) host.
+Although there is a herokuapp.com subdomain, _the script currently does not expose anything over HTTP_, so visiting http://lv-trucks-notifier.herokuapp.com/ does nothing.
+The _lv-trucks-notifier_ script uses Heroku because it is easy to deploy the script quickly, and also so it can rely on several free-tier add-ons that Heroku makes easy to use:

-* __Heroku Scheduler.__ This add-on automatically runs the script once each day at a pre-set time (in UTC time).
-It will immediately exit upon completion.
+    * __Heroku Scheduler.__ This add-on automatically runs the _lv-trucks-notifier_ script once each day, at a time (in UTC time zone) specified in the add-on's settings.
+The script will immediately exit upon completion, so it does not take up server resources continuously. _NOTE:_ Heroku does not guarantee that the scheduler runs reliably, and it is possible that on some days the script will fail to run.
+This has already happened once before on August 29, 2013.

-* __Sendgrid Standard.__ This add-on uses SendGrid to e-mail the schedule to the list of vendors.
-(The vendor list is provided by the City, entered into the back-end server database and exposed via an API endpoint.)
+    * __Sendgrid Standard.__ This add-on uses the SendGrid e-mail service to send the schedule to participating vendors.
+(The City provides the vendor list to the back-end server database, and the information is exposed via an API endpoint.)
 Since the free tier of this add-on allows 200 e-mails a day and there is currently much less than this many vendors, we are well within its limits.
 It also provides some logging, which is helpful.

-The Sendgrid account credentials are stored on the Heroku environment.
-If Sendgrid credentials are not detected in the process environment variables, a text form of the e-mail is output to the console instead.
+The Sendgrid account credentials are stored as variables in the Heroku process environment.
+If Sendgrid credentials are not detected, a text form of the e-mail is output to the console instead of being e-mailed.
 (Good for testing, I hope.)

-#### Some additional Javascript/Node.js libraries to be aware of
+#### Important Javascript/Node.js libraries used

-* __[moment.js](http://momentjs.com/)__ Date/time library, used as a replacement for JavaScript's Date() object.
+* __[moment.js](http://momentjs.com/)__ Date/time library, used as a replacement for JavaScript's Date() object, because of various formatting and transformation methods that make it very easy to use.
 The most important use of this library is in ```config.js``` where you can set whether the schedule should be today or tomorrow's.

-* __[mustache.js](http://mustache.github.io/)__ Templating library used to generate the emails.
+* __[mustache.js](http://mustache.github.io/)__ "Logicless" templating library used to generate the emails.

-### Additional notes
+### Modifying configuration and templates

-Hopefully, most of the basic administrative changes can be made by editing the variables in ```config.js``` and in the e-mail templates under the ```/templates``` folder.
+Most of the basic administrative changes can be made by editing the variables in ```config.js``` and in the e-mail templates under the ```/templates``` folder.

+### Tests and monitoring

+There are no tests.

 Currently, the only "live" monitoring of the service is that the fellows and the CLV parking manager is added on as additional recipients in ```config.js```.

+Additional logging

 ## Usage / Installation